johneckberg/notes/csc_3511/week_11_notes.md

 Method 2 (HMAC): The calculation of the Message Authentication Code (MAC) requires the secret key K (i.e., MAC(K,M)).
 Only the legitimate sender and receiver share this key.
 If Mallory modifies the message M to M′, she cannot calculate the correct HMAC(K,M′) without knowing K. Therefore, the receiver can verify that the message originated from someone who possesses the secret key, providing message authenticity.

-### Diffie-Hellman Key Exchange
+### Diffie-Hellman Key Exchange: method of securely generating a symmetric cryptographic key over a public channel

+* Formula:
+![alt text](DiffieHellman.png)

+* we agree on the public parameters: the large prime p, the generator g
+  * then each party sends their message (equal to g^secret key mod p)
+  * from this, the other party can calculate the secret message (equal to receivedmessage^secretkey mod p)

 * funny note; apparently the paper was initially rejected from a journal for being too radical
-* Relies on the discrete log problem
+* Relies on the discrete log problem for computational hardness

 * vulnerable to man in the middle attack:
-  * Why?:
+  * "The Diffie-Hellman key exchange is vulnerable to a man-in-the-middle attack.
+In this attack, an opponent Carol intercepts Alice's public value and sends her own public value to Bob.
+When Bob transmits his public value, Carol substitutes it with her own and sends it to Alice.
+Carol and Alice thus agree on one shared key and Carol and Bob agree on another shared key.
+After this exchange, Carol simply decrypts any messages sent out by Alice or Bob, and then reads and possibly modifies them before re-encrypting with the appropriate key and transmitting them to the other party.
+This vulnerability is present because Diffie-Hellman key exchange does not authenticate the participants.
+Possible solutions include the use of digital signatures and other protocol variants."

-  * can be solved via digital signatures
+This vulnerability can be solved via digital signatures

 * can also be solved if the parties have a pre-shared secret key. with this, we can authenticate the d-f params via MAC
   * so why if they already have a shared private key, why do we need d-f?
-      * d-f provides forward secrecy
+    * d-f provides **forward secrecy**

-* Formula:
-![alt text](DiffieHellman.png)

 * What values can be observed during transit?
-An adversary (Eve/Mallory) observes the public parameters: the large prime p, the generator g, Alice's public value A=ga(modp), and Bob's public value B=gb(modp).
+ * An adversary (Eve/Mallory) observes the public parameters: the large prime p, the generator g, Alice's public value A=ga(modp), and Bob's public value B=gb(modp).
 The shared secret K=gab(modp) cannot be computed from these public values (this is the computational difficulty of the Diffie-Hellman problem).